jen2004/Shop-Inventory-Application/README.md

 Below is the README file submitted with my course project, which describes the code changes for parts C-J from the project requirements.

-To run this application, open the code files in IntelliJ IDEA 2024.2.0.1.
+To use this application, open the code files in IntelliJ IDEA 2024.2.0.1.
 Run the applciation in IntelliJ, then you can access the application at http://localhost:8080/.

 #